Gaming (VR)

 Of course, if all you want are time-wasters to kill two minutes waiting for the bus, the App Store is rammed full of titles to play without paying $5 a month for Apple Arcade.
 But if you want to take things a step further, I reckon the $5 outlay will soon be forgotten about by many gamers who want more, but aren't into multi-hour sessions on a PlayStation, Xbox or gaming PC.

 Most importantly, the Apple Arcade feels like a breath of fresh air.
-Players are automatically signed into every title using their Game Centre credentials, with no need to create an account with any game at all.
+Players are automatically signed into every title using their Game Center credentials, with no need to create an account with any game.

 You simply download the game, then start playing; the speed here is key for mobile gaming, when you might only have a few minutes to play between subway stops.
-Being able to play a game on your commute with an iPhone, then carry on at home on a Mac or Apple TV, is a great bonus for anyone already in the Apple ecosystem.
+Being able to play a game on your commute with an iPhone and then continue at home on a Mac or Apple TV is a great bonus for anyone already in the Apple ecosystem.

 Speaking as a casual gamer whose Xbox is almost exclusively used for Forza Motorsport, Blu-rays and collecting dust, I believe Apple Arcade has made a great start right out of the gates.
-Apple isn't aiming this at hardcore console or PC gamers, but is instead giving a carefully curated selection of high-quality games aimed at the gap between casual iPhone gamers and those who want to see what's next, without buying a console.
+Apple isn't aiming this at hardcore console or PC gamers, but instead offers a carefully curated selection of high-quality games that bridge the gap between casual iPhone gamers and those who want to explore the next generation of gaming, without purchasing a console.

 With 100 titles available this fall, there should be plenty to get stuck into for now.
-The challenge, as with any subscription service, will be to keep the catalogue topped up with new titles to stop subscribers from bailing out.
-If Apple can manage this, then I believe a healthy chunk of today's billion-plus iPhone owners will hand over $60 a year — even if it's just a convenient way to avoid free games littered with intrusive adverts and loot boxes.
+The challenge, as with any subscription service, will be to keep the catalogue regularly updated with new titles to prevent subscribers from canceling.
+If Apple can manage this, then I believe a significant portion of today's billion-plus iPhone owners will pay $60 a year — even if it's just a convenient way to avoid free games littered with intrusive ads and loot boxes.

 GearBrain Compatibility Find Engine